Home » Discover » The Celtic Sea Opportunity

 stage 2: FLOATING OFFSHORE WIND LEASING ROUND 5

-For more information visit The Crown Estate’s Floating Offshore Wind Leasing Round 5 webpage.
+For more information, visit The Crown Estate’s Floating Offshore Wind Leasing Round 5 webpage.

 stage 3: future developments